APImetrics/APIm-CLI/docs/webhooks.md

 ## `apimetrics webhooks`

-List all webhooks in a Project. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.
+List all webhooks in a Project.

 ```
 USAGE